soyersoyer/sysex-controls/README.md

 <img align="left" height="80" src="https://github.com/soyersoyer/sysex-controls/raw/main/data/icons/hicolor/scalable/apps/hu.irl.sysex-controls.svg">

-This is a Libadwaita UI that allows you to configure certain Akai and Arturia devices.
+This is a Libadwaita UI that allows you to configure certain Akai, Arturia and Korg devices.
 It currently allows for reading the controls (Buttons, Knobs, Pads, Keys, etc) and changing them and writing back to the device.